 Dr. Berasi received her Doctor of Pharmacy from the University of Toledo College of Pharmacy.
 She completed her PGY1/PGY2 in Health System Pharmacy Administration at Nationwide Children’s Hospital in Columbus, OH, during which she earned her Masters in Pharmacy Health System Administration at The Ohio State University.
 Following her residency, Dr. Berasi served as the Chief of Pediatrics and Women’s Health Services at UF Health Shands Hospital, during which time she was also the Residency Coordinator for the PGY-2 Pediatric Pharmacy Residency.
 Her primary areas of interest include pediatrics, leadership, medication safety and quality, and teaching.

-Julie Cash, PharmD, BCCCP, is the Education Coordinator of Pharmacy Services at UF Health Shands Hospital and clinical assistant professor at the University of Florida College of Pharmacy
+Martina Holder, PharmD, BCPS, is the Education Coordinator of Pharmacy Services and PGY1 Residency Program Director at UF Health Shands Hospital, and a clinical assistant professor at the University of Florida College of Pharmacy.

 Lisa Thames, Pharm.D., BCPS, is Assistant Director, Clinical Pharmacy Services and Director, Education Programs at UF Health Shands Hospital in Gainesville, Florida.
 In addition, Dr. Thames serves as Clinical Assistant Professor at the University of Florida College of Pharmacy.